Become an Advocate

 How You Can Help

-Our advocates are passionate about encouraging government officials at all levels - state, local, and federal - to improve awareness and resources for people affected by ALS.
+Our advocates work tirelessly to engage government officials at every level—local, state, and federal—to increase awareness and improve resources for people affected by ALS.